Naomichi Suzuki: Early life and career

 In November 2010 he showed his intention to run in the Yubari mayoral election and retired from Tokyo Metropolitan Government.
 He ran independently for mayor election.
 In April 2011 at the age of 30 years and 1 month Suzuki became the youngest ever mayor to be elected from any city of the country.
 He was supported by LDP and Komeito.

 In March 2013, Naomichi Suzuki was selected as "Young Global Leaders" by the World Economic Forum hosting the Davos Conference.

 In 2014, he participated in the Ministry of Finance as Financial System Council as an expert.

 In April 2015, he was re-elected as Mayor of Yubari.
 In November, he received the "Best Dresser Award" from the Japan Men's Fashion Association.

 On 29 January 2019, he announced his intention to run without affiliation in the Hokkaido governor's election following the expiration of his term as Mayor.
 In an interview he told reporters that the LDP and Komeito will support him.

-On April 7, 2019, he was elected for the first time by defeating the opposition party unification candidate in the Hokkaido Governor's Election.
+On 7 April 2019, he was elected for the first time by defeating the opposition party unification candidate in the Hokkaido Governor's Election.
 He was the youngest prefectural governor at the time.

 Suzuki's policies include the creation of the "Hokkaido Cheering Committee".

+Suzuki ran for reelection for governor in 2023, defeating other three candidates in a landslide with over 75% of the vote.